 Have you been wondering about a soil test for your garden, yard or field?

-Test the soil for the nutrients your plants need to grow and produce for you.
+Soil test to find out the health of your soil.
+You will be able to determine the nutrients your plants need to grow and produce for you.

-What is holding you back from testing your soil?
-This guide will give you the information you need to complete the requirements for a soil analysis.
+So, what is holding you back from testing your soil?
+The following guide will give you the information you need to complete the requirements for a soil test.

-Although Spring planting is just around the corner, it’s not too late to test your soil for pH and nutrients, or lack thereof.
+Whether you’re planting in the Fall or Spring, it’s not too late to test your soil for pH and nutrients.
+Or lack thereof.
 In fact, soil testing is so important for the health of any plant you are growing.
 The results can spell out many problems you may not have thought of before.

-It’s important to know what your nutrient content is so you aren’t guessing when applying your fertilizer.
+Because it’s important to know what your nutrient content is so you aren’t guessing when applying your fertilizer.
+Don’t ever assume you know what nutrients are already in your soil.
 The main goal you should be striving for is a great balance of the common nutrients needed in the soil.
+And that balance doesn’t always appear to you through the open eye.

+Plus, it’s super cheap!
 The cost of the test is usually around $10 for the testing of basic nutrients in the soil.
+Believe me – The investment is worth it.

 Even though a soil cost is a meager investment, it can truly save you money in the long run as well as your crop.
 Recommendations from the results will reveal what your soil needs.
 The results show how much fertilizer to add to your soil, making it much easier to maintain a high level of fertility year after year.